Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 - `X-Kong-Request-Id`: Unique identifier of the request.
 - `server_tokens`: Same as specifying both `Server` and `Via`.
 - `latency_tokens`: Same as specifying `X-Kong-Proxy-Latency`,
-  `X-Kong-Response-Latency`, `X-Kong-Admin-Latency` and
+  `X-Kong-Response-Latency`, `X-Kong-Admin-Latency`, and
-  `X-Kong-Upstream-Latency`
+  `X-Kong-Upstream-Latency`.

-In addition to those, this value can be set to `off`, which prevents Kong from injecting any of the above headers.
+In addition to these, this value can be set to `off`, which prevents Kong from injecting any of the above headers.
 Note that this does not prevent plugins from injecting headers of their own.